EU Probes Apple, Google, Meta Under New Digital Law - UrduPoint

 Brussels, (APP - UrduPoint / Pakistan Point News - 25th Mar, 2024) The EU on Monday hit Apple, Google parent Alphabet and Meta with the first ever probes under a mammoth digital law, which could lead to big fines against the US giants.

+Among six firms named as market "gatekeepers" under the EU's landmark Digital Markets Act -- along with Amazon, TikTok owner ByteDance and microsoft -- the companies have been obliged to comply with the new law since March 7.

+"We are not convinced that the solutions by Alphabet, Apple and Meta respect their obligations for a fairer and more open digital space for European citizens and businesses," said the EU's internal market commissioner, Thierry Breton.

-The European Commission, the EU's antitrust regulator, announced that it "suspects that the measures put in place by these gatekeepers fall short of effective compliance of their obligations under the DMA" -- the bloc's Digital Markets Act.
+In a statement announcing the probes, the European Commission, the EU's antitrust regulator, said it suspects the measures the firms have put in place so far "fall short of effective compliance."

-Since March 7, six of the world's biggest tech companies -- Alphabet, Amazon, Apple, TikTok owner ByteDance, Meta and microsoft -- have had to comply with the EU's landmark DMA after being named so-called "gatekeepers".

-The DMA has lofty goals of creating a fairer digital space by curbing how the biggest companies act online, including ensuring they give users more choice.
+One of the main tech lobbying groups, CCIA, whose members include the three giants targeted, lambasted the probes, accusing the EU of "jumping the gun" and acting too hastily.

+The EU's competition commissioner, Margrethe Vestager, insisted regulators had "definitely" not rushed to probe the companies.

-Senior officials have acknowledged that changes are already taking place, but suggested that they did not go far enough.
+Senior officials have acknowledged that changes are already taking place, but suggest they do not go far enough.

-In extreme circumstances, the EU has the power to break up companies.
+In extreme circumstances, the EU can order the break up of companies.

-Unlike the EU's traditional rules that saw probes last for years, the DMA demands regulators act fast and complete any investigation within 12 months of its start.
+Unlike the traditional rules that saw probes last for years, the DMA demands regulators complete any investigation within 12 months of its start.

 Monday's probes are focused on whether Alphabet's Google Play and Apple's App Store are allowing app developers to show consumers offers, free of charge, outside of those app marketplaces.

-Alphabet is also under suspicion over whether Google search results favour its own services -- Google Shopping, Google Flights and Google Hotels -- over rivals.
+Alphabet is also under suspicion over whether Google search results favour its own services -- for example, Google Shopping or Google Flights -- over rivals.

-Under the DMA, the gatekeepers must offer choice screens for web browsers and search engines in a bid to level the playing field and give users more options.
+Under the DMA, the gatekeepers must offer choice screens for web browsers and search engines to ensure users have more options.

-Meta faces more problems over its ad-free subscriptions model, which has already been targeted by three complaints since it launched in November.
+Meta also faces problems over its ad-free subscriptions model, which has already been targeted by three complaints since it launched in November.

-The commission fears the "binary choice" for EU users "may not provide a real alternative in case users do not consent, thereby not achieving the objective of preventing the accumulation of personal data by gatekeepers".
+European users can pay to avoid being tracked for advertising but officials were not convinced.

+"We have serious doubts that this consent is really free when you are confronted with a binary choice," Breton told reporters.

 Meta has faced an avalanche of legal problems in the EU over its data processing, including a 1.2 billion-euro fine last year for data privacy breaches.

-In a separate move, regulators will also explore whether Amazon may be favouring its own brand products on the Amazon Store and whether Apple's new fee structure for alternative app stores "may be defeating the purpose" of its DMA obligations.
+In an additional move, EU regulators will also explore whether Amazon may be favouring its own brand products on the Amazon Store and whether Apple's new fee structure for alternative app stores "may be defeating the purpose" of its DMA obligations.

-EU regulators also ordered Alphabet, Amazon, Apple, Meta and Microsoft to "retain certain documents to monitor the effective implementation and compliance".

 Recent Stories